Huegoxaga/notes/python/README.md

 ## Recursion

-- Function that repeatedly calls themselves is called recursion.
+- Functions that repeatedly calls themselves is called recursion.
 - The last step is called the base case, it’s an exit point of recursion.
 - Multiple functions can get involved in on recursion.